-- Sexual Harassment is unwelcome, gender-based verbal or physical conduct that is, sufficiently severe, persistent, or pervasive that it unreasonably interferes with, denies or limits someone's ability to participate in or benefit from the college's educational program and/or activities, and is based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
-The following are types of conduct that may constitute sexual harassment: - inappropriate touching, patting, or pinching - physical assault or coerced sexual activity - demands or subtle pressure for sexual favors - unwanted phone calls, texts, email, or gestures - · condition a benefit by submitting to sexual advances - Sexual Violence refers to a type of sex/gender discrimination involving physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent (e.g., due to the student's age or use of drugs or alcohol, or because an intellectual or other disability prevents the person from having the capacity to give consent).
-Sexual violence can be carried out by school employees, other students, or third parties.
+Sexual Harassment is unwelcome, gender-based verbal or physical conduct that is, sufficiently severe, persistent or pervasive that it unreasonably interferes with, denies or limits someone's ability to participate in or benefit from the college's educational program and/or activities, and is based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
+The following are examples of types of conduct that may constitute sexual harassment:

+- Inappropriate touching, patting, or pinching - Physical assault or coerced sexual activity - · Demands or subtle pressure for sexual favors - · Unwanted phone calls, texts, email, or gestures - · Condition a benefit by submitting to sexual advances

+Sexual Violence refers to a type of sex/gender discrimination involving physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent (e.g., due to the student's age or use of drugs or alcohol, or because an intellectual or other disability prevents the person from having the capacity to give consent).
+A number of different acts, as defined below fall into the category of sexual violence including: dating violence, domestic violence, rape, sexual assault, sexual battery, sexual coercion, and stalking.
+Sexual Violence can be carried out by school employees, other students, or third parties.
 All such acts of sexual violence are forms of sex/gender discrimination prohibited by Title IX, the Board of Trustees, and college Administration.

-Sexual violence may include any of the following acts: - Dating Violence is defined as violence by a person who has been in a romantic or intimate relationship with the victim.
-Whether there was such a relationship will be gauged by its length, type, and frequency of interaction. - Domestic Violence is defined as asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former co-inhabitant, persons similarly situated under a domestic or family violence law, or anyone else protected under domestic or family law. - Rape is defined as penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Sexual Assault is defined as any involuntary sexual act in which a person is threatened, coerced, or forced to engage against their will, or any sexual touching of a person who has not consented.
-This includes rape (such as forced vaginal, anal, oral penetration), groping, forced kissing, child sexual abuse, or the torture of a victim in a sexual manner. - Sexual Battery shall be defined as an unwanted form of contact with an intimate part of the body that is made for purposes of sexual arousal, sexual gratification, or sexual abuse.
-Sexual battery may occur whether the victim is clothed or not. - Sexual Coercion shall be defined as any act of persuading or coercing a person into engaging in an unwanted sexual activity through physical force, the threat of physical force, or emotional manipulation.
+Dating Violence is defined as violence by a person who has been in a romantic or intimate relationship with the victim.
+Whether there was such a relationship will be gauged by its length, type, and frequency of interaction.

+Domestic Violence is defined as asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former co-inhabitant, persons similarly situated under a domestic or family violence law, or anyone else protected under domestic or family law.

+Rape is defined as penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

+Sexual Assault is defined as any involuntary sexual act in which a person is threatened, coerced, or forced to engage against their will, or any sexual touching of a person who has not consented.
+This includes rape (such as forced vaginal, anal, oral penetration), groping, forced kissing, child sexual abuse, or the torture of a victim in a sexual manner.

+Sexual Battery shall be defined as an unwanted form of contact with an intimate part of the body that is made for purposes of sexual arousal, sexual gratification, or sexual abuse.
+Sexual battery may occur whether the victim is clothed or not.

+Sexual Coercion shall be defined as any act of persuading or coercing a person into engaging in an unwanted sexual activity through physical force, the threat of physical force, or emotional manipulation.
 It may also include substance coercion.
-Coercive situations may occur along a continuum and may not be obvious, even to the coerced individual. - Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or to suffer substantial emotional distress.
-See section 14-277.3A of the General Statutes for North Carolina's definition of stalking.
+Coercive situations may occur along a continuum and may not be obvious, even to the coerced individual.

+Stalking is defined as a course of conduct directed at a specific person that would cause a reasonable person to fear for her, his, or other's safety, or to suffer substantial emotional distress.
+Please see section 14-277.3A of the General Statutes for North Carolina's definition of stalking.